 As an example of TDS, let’s take the same total monthly expenses of $2,300 from before, and now add $200 of credit card payments, a $350 car payment and $100 of other monthly loan payments you might have to make.
 The total of monthly debt of $2,950 divided by your $7,500 gross monthly income would equal 39.3%.

 Extra details: Many lenders want this ratio to be below 40%, though some may allow TDS ratios up to 44%.
 Note that for outstanding credit card bills, many lenders will calculate the monthly payment as a percentage of the outstanding amount owed (often 3%), rather than the minimum monthly interest payment.

-Is there an easy way to calculate my mortgage?
+Is there an easy way to calculate how much mortgage I can afford

 Ultimately, a mortgage lender needs to know you’ll be able to have enough money to make all your monthly payments.
 These ratios and calculations protect the lender, but they also protect you from going over budget and falling into financial trouble.

 Calculating your monthly mortgage payment can be tricky if you do it on your own, as it will depend on several factors: